cwcoogan/BostonHacks/README.md

 Project: Movie Matching App

-Description: People swipe through movies.
-If 2 people like the same movie then they get matched and can watch that movie online.
-The more you swipe through the movies, the app learns more about your likings.
+Description: This application allows users to swipe through suggested movies that are recommended to their feed.
+If two users swipe on the same movie, they can get matched and watch the movie together.
+Over time, the application gets accustomed to the users likings/dislikes and will learn/grow with them to recommend more appropriate suggestions based on their history.

+Technology: This project is built on Python and utilizes the Kivy library.
+Data is takn from the imdb API.

 # Usage:
 Executable run file is inside dist/main